Integral and differential structures for quantum field theory: Abstract

 \section{Abstract}

-The aim of this work is to rigorously formulate the non-commutative calculus within the framework of quantum field theory.
-In so doing, we will consider the application of integrable and differential structures to local algebras.
-In the application of integrable structures to local algebras, we make use of a new approach based on quantum Orlicz spaces.
-We specifically propose regularity conditions which ensure good behaviour of field operators as observables in the context of local algebras.
-This complements earlier work by Buchholz, Driessler, Summers \& Wichman, etc, on generalized $H$-bounds.
-The pair of Orlicz spaces we explicitly use are respectively built on the exponential function (for the description of regular field operators) and on an entropic type function (for the description of the corresponding states).
-These spaces form a dual pair.
+The aim of this work is to firstly demonstrate the efficacy of the recently proposed Orlicz space formalism for Quantum theory \cite{ML}, and secondly to show how noncommutative differential structures may naturally be incorporated into this framework.
+To start off with we specifically propose regularity conditions which in the context of local algebras corresponding to Minkowski space, ensure good behaviour of field operators as observables, and then show that fields obtained by the Osterwalder-Schrader reconstruction theorem are regular in this sense.
+This complements earlier work by Buchholz, Driessler, Summers and Wichman, etc, on generalized $H$-bounds.
+The pair of Orlicz spaces we explicitly use for this purpose, are respectively built on the exponential function (for the description of regular field operators) and on an entropic type function (for the description of the corresponding states).
 This formalism has been shown to be well suited to a description of quantum statistical mechanics, and in the present work we show that it is also a very useful and elegant tool for Quantum Field Theory.
-Secondly as far as differential structures are concerned, we argue that the formalism based on local algebras is also well suited to the development of a non-commutative differential geometric structure along the lines of the du Bois-Violette approach to such theory.
-In that way we obtain a complete depiction: integrable structures based on local algebras provide a static setting for an analysis of Quantum Field Theory and an effective tool for describing regular behaviour of field operators, whereas differentiable structures posit indispensable tools for a description of equations of motion.
-Finally we indicate that the formalism presented here is also relevant for local algebras based on Lorentzian manifolds.
+We then introduce the class of tangentially conditioned algebras, which is a large class of local algebras corresponding to globally hyperbolic Lorentzian manifolds that locally ``look like'' the local algebras of Minkowski space.
+On the one hand this ensures that at a local level, the Orlicz space formalism discussed above is also relevant for a much more general class of local algebras.
+On the other hand, the structure of this class of algebras, allows for the development of a non-commutative differential geometric structure along the lines of the du Bois-Violette approach to such a theory.
+In this way we obtain a complete depiction: integrable structures based on local algebras provide a static setting for an analysis of Quantum Field Theory and an effective tool for describing regular behaviour of field operators, whereas differentiable structures posit indispensable tools for a description of equations of motion.

-\section{Preliminaries; some basic ideas derived from QFT.}
+\section{Preliminaries; some basic ideas derived from QFT}

+This paper may roughly be divided into two major parts.
+In sections 1 and 2 we explore how noncommutative integration theory may be used to harmonise competing formalisms for quantum field theory.
+Section 3 represent an interlude where we investigate tangential phenomena for local algebras on Lorentzian manifolds.
+This section also serves as a ``bridge'' joining the two major parts of the paper, the second of which is devoted to the differential structure of local algebras, and which is contained in section 4.